Palm Springs Unified School District Election Results

 Area 1 covers Desert Hot Springs, Thousand Palms, parts of Cathedral City and Rancho Mirage.

-Here are the result for the Area 1 race as of 11:00pm:
+Here are the result for the Area 1 race as of Wednesday at 9:00am:

 In Area number two, incumbent Richard Clapp is facing Sergio Espericueta.
 Clapp was allowed to keep the position after running unopposed in 2016.